kylemanna/docker-openvpn/CONTRIBUTING.md

 ## Tests

 In an effort to not repeat bugs (and break less popular features), unit tests are run on [Travis CI](https://travis-ci.org/kylemanna/docker-openvpn).
-The goal of the tests are to be simple and to be placed in the `tests` directory where it will be automatically run.
+The goal of the tests are to be simple and to be placed in the `test/tests` directory where it will be automatically run.
 Review existing tests for an example.

 ## Style